Cappuccino has been a favorite for decades, but have you noticed newer takes like the wet and dry cappuccino popping up?

 Wet cappuccino on the left.
 Dry cappuccino on the right

-Wet cappuccinos are so-called because they contain more milk but less foam than traditional cappuccinos.
+Wet cappuccinos get their name because they carry more milk but less foam than traditional cappuccinos.

-Baristas consider milk foam to be a dry substance.
-Dry cappuccinos have the perfect name since they don’t contain any milk (only a foam layer) and have a grainy and gritty texture.
+Baristas treat milk foam as a dry substance, so the dry cappuccino earns its name too: no milk (just a foam layer) and a grainy, gritty texture.

 Wet vs. dry cappuccino, how do they differ?

-Wet and dry cappuccinos are similar in that they both contain one to two espresso shots with foam on the surface.
-Baristas can create coffee art on both dry and wet cappuccinos, making them look similar.
+Wet and dry cappuccinos are alike in that both use one to two espresso shots with foam on the surface.
+Baristas can even pour latte art on either one, which adds to the resemblance.

 Wet cappuccino:Bone dry cappuccino: